lalomorales22/UnrealMCP-forked/README.md

 ## Requirements
 - Unreal Engine 5.x
 - C++ development environment configured for Unreal Engine
-- (Optional) Python 3.7+ for client-side scripting
+- Python 3.7+ for client-side scripting

 ## Installation
 1. Clone this repository into your Unreal project's `Plugins` directory: